Sheet Buying Guide: Understanding Thread Count and Other Key Factors

 First - what is thread count?
 To figure out thread count, manufacturers will look at the number of horizontal (also known as weft) and vertical (warp) threads that are woven together per square inch.
 If you have 100 vertical threads and 100 horizontal threads, you will have a thread count of 200.

-There is no single best thread count for sheets (you’ll also want to consider the factors above) but in general, a good thread count will fall between 400 and 1000.
 The highest thread count you should ever consider is 1000 - above that and the rating is not only unnecessary, but it can clue you in to the fact that the sheets might be of a lower quality, too.
 That’s because the manufacturers will use thinner bits of cotton to squeeze as many threads together as possible.

 While that might not sound like a bad thing, it is - when those threads are crammed together, the ply will be increased, but the moisture wicking sheets won’t last as long.